Skip to navigation Skip to content

 2

-When actioning Alignment of Care MFUs, the MFU may relate to an Accepted (ACP) care assessment by Child Support or a newly commenced Child Support care assessment (pending care decision) or both, as indicated in the text on the MFU.
-Pending care decisions will have a status of 'PND' and should not be applied to the record until the decision has been accepted (ACP).
+When actioning Alignment of Care MFUs, the MFU will relate to an Accepted (ACP) care assessment by Child Support.
+The MFU may also contain details of a newly commenced child support care assessment (pending care decision), as indicated in the text on the MFU.
+Pending care decisions will have a status of 'PND'.

 Once the 'accepted' care decision is received from Child Support, it will automatically apply via the data exchange or a new MFU may be generated.